OrchardCMS/OrchardDoc/Documentation/Builtin-Features.markdown

 * [Installing themes][23]
 * [Previewing and applying a theme][24]
 * [Customizing the default theme][25]

+## Orchard.Templates

+Provides a Template type that can be used to store template code and used as a shape.

+### Features

+* Orchard.Templates : Provides a Template type that represents a shape template, stored as a content item.
+* Orchard.Templates.Razor : Extends Templates with Razor templates.

 ## Orchard.Tokens (WebPI, off by default)